-- 1. In the Policy Configuration navigation tree, select or create a node or condition on a User trigger. - 2.
-In the Actions ribbon, select Outlook > Email Signature. - 3.
-Enter a Name to identify the signature. - 4.
-Configure the text for the signature.
-You can configure different signatures for New Messages and Replies and Forwards or select Also use this signature for replies and forwarding to use the same message for all.
+- 1. In the Policy Configuration navigation tree, select or create a node or condition on a User trigger. - In the Actions ribbon, select Outlook > Email Signature. - 3.
+Enter a Name to identify the signature.

+- 4. Configure the text for the signature.
+You can configure different signatures for New Messages and Replies and Forwards or select Also use this signature for replies and forwarding to use the same message for all. - 5.
+Click OK to save the action.